This article about the best universities in the UK was updated by the Great British Mag content team on 13 April 2021.

-The UK has some of the world’s oldest and best universities and you have probably heard of some of them.
-However there are many fine universities in the UK that you may not have heard of despite their high rankings.
+The UK has some of the world’s oldest and best universities – you have probably heard of some of them.
+However, there are many fine universities in the UK that you may not have heard of despite their high rankings.
+Before you start your research trying to find the best university for you in the UK, you should learn how UK universities work.

 Oxford and Cambridge have well-deserved international reputations as some of the world’s top universities.
-These two universities are sometimes called “Oxbridge” and they are constantly vying for the title of “best UK university.”
-UKUNI, The Complete University Guide and The Guardian all currently rank Cambridge as the best, but who knows – Oxford may take the top spot next year.
+These two universities are sometimes called ‘Oxbridge’ and they are constantly vying for the title of best UK university.

 Oxford and Cambridge may be the most famous UK universities but they are certainly not the only good ones.
-For example take a look at the 2019 rankings from Times Higher Education, which has both UK rankings and world university rankings.
+Many more make it into the world rankings.*

 |1||1||University of Oxford||Oxford|